emg110/socialytics/README.md

 4- In CMD go to project root folder

-5- Run: _pm2 start backend_ , then run _pm2 start frontend_
+5- Run: _pm2 start_

-6- Go to localhost:8080 and start surfing Instagram!
+6- Go to localhost:8080 and start analysing Instagram!

 **`Contributors:`**